 Devagi Kanakaraju, Malaysian Government – University Doctorate Training Award, “Solar photochemical and photocatalytic degradation of pharmaceuticals in wastewater”, James Cook University, Townsville (Australia).

-Saira Mumtaz, Higher Education Commission Pakistan – International Research Support Initiative Program, “Photochemical Modification of Imides in Batch and Micro Flow Reactors”, James Cook University, Townsville (Australia), co-joint with Bahauddin Zakriya University, Multan (Pakistan).
+Saira Mumtaz, Higher Education Commission Pakistan – International Research Support Initiative Program, “Photochemical Modification of Imides in Batch and Micro Flow Reactors”, James Cook University, Townsville (Australia).

-Jutta Kockler “Photostability of sunscreen ingredients and formulations” (co-supervisor), James Cook University, Townsville (Australia).
+Jutta Kockler “Photostability of sunscreen ingredients and formulations” (co-supervisor, with Prof. Glass), James Cook University, Townsville (Australia).

 Fidelis Jaravani, Faculty Cohort Doctoral Studies program, “Drinking water quality in rural Hunter New England region of New South Wales – risks, determinants and intervention strategies”, James Cook University, Townsville (Australia).

 Danilo Malara, JCU International Research Scholar, “Sterilization of Aquaculture Water using Singlet Oxygen” (co-supervisor, with A/Prof Heimann), James Cook University, Townsville (Australia).

 Frances Mückenheim “Detoxification of aquaculture water using photoinduced advanced oxidative processes (PAOP)” (with A/Prof Heimann), for the University of Jena, Jena (Germany).